gorkafraga/guidesbook/2-Analysis/GUIDE_MachineLearning.md

 Neuroimaging publication often do not discuss their choice of decoder hyper-parameters.
 Other state that they use the 'default' value (e.g., C = 1 for SVMs).
 Standard ML practice favors setting them by nested cross-validation.
 For *non-sparse* L<sub>2</sub> penalized models the amount of regularization often does not strongly influence the weight maps of the decoder

 ## Classification scores
-The function (skearn.metrics.classification_report)[https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html] can build a text report showing the main classification metrics like precision, recall, f1-score and accuracy.
+The function [skearn.metrics.classification_report](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html) can build a text report showing the main classification metrics like precision, recall, f1-score and accuracy.
 Accuracy or other metrics can be directly obtaind using sklearn's accuracy_score() or precision_recall_fscore_support() functions.
 If you use precision_recall_fscore_support() with average='macro' parameter, it calculates each metric by averaging all classes without weights.

 Accuracy is one of the most common metrics, but not enough to conclude a model is performing than another.
 It may be deceptive, for example when a model classifies a majority of the instances to one class, accuracy can still be high if the classes are highly imbalanced.
 Another case would be when false postive and false negative have different consequences (e.g., in medical domain).
 Precision, recall and f1-score (which combines precision and recall) are also recommended by some authors https://neuro.inf.unibe.ch/AlgorithmsNeuroscience/Tutorial_files/ApplyingMachineLearningMethods_1.html.
 Also the AUC of the ROC is proposed as unbiased metric when dealing with a *two-class problem*.

 ### **Receiver operating characteristic (ROC)**
 The ROC curve is applied to the obtained classification probabilities and is summarized with the AUC.
 The ROC curve represents the *true-positive* rate (i.e., hits; correctly classified trials) as a function of the *false-positive* rate (i.e., false alarms, missclassified).
 A diagonal ROC of 50% shows chance level classification score (n hits = n false alarms).
 A **area under the curve (AUC)** of 100 % (upper left bound of the diagonal) is a perfect positive prediction with no false positive, perfect decoding.
 The AUC measure of the ROC is unbiased to imbalanced problems and independent of the statistical distribution of the classes.
 The AUC is thus considered a sensitive,nonparametric criterion-free measure of generalization.

-### **Precision, recall and f1-score**
+### **Precision, recall and f-measures (1-score)**
+- *Precision* is the ability of the classifier not to label as positive a sample that is negative.
+See [average_precision_score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.average_precision_score.html#sklearn.metrics.average_precision_score)

+- *Recall* is the ability of the classifier to find all the positive samples.
+See [precision_recall_curve](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.precision_recall_curve.html#sklearn.metrics.precision_recall_curve)

+- *F-measure ([F-1 score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html), F<sub>b</sub>)* are a weighted harmonic mean of the precision and recall.
+Best value is 1 and worst is 0.
+(Maths note: *harmonic mean* is the reciprocal of the arithmetic mean of the reciprocal.
+Reciprocal or multiplicative inverse is one of a pair of numbers that, when multiplied together equals 1.
+F1 = 2 * (precision * recall) / (precision + recall)

 ## Applications